Neuro-iX/Tutorials/README.md

 ## Launching

-Clic on the links with :rocket:
+Click on the links with :rocket:

 Alternatively, go to [Google Colab](https://colab.research.google.com)